YaxinHou/imFTP/README.md

-# Deep Imbalance Learning via Fuzzy Set Theory and Prototypical Learning (imFTP, Pattern Recognition 2024)
+# Deep Imbalance Learning via Fuzzy Transition and Prototypical Learning (imFTP, Pattern Recognition 2024)

 This repository contains the Pytorch implementations of the paper submitted to Pattern Recognition 2024: